CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Furniture and Terrain

-List of known flags, used in both `terrain.json` and `furniture.json`.
-Some work for both `furniture` and `terrain`, not all of them for both.
+List of known flags, used in both `furniture` and `terrain`.
+Some work for both, others are limited to either.

 - ```ALARMED``` Sets off an alarm if smashed.
 - ```ALLOW_FIELD_EFFECT``` Apply field effects to items inside `SEALED` terrain/furniture.